-It’s been nearly 30 years since "The Edge of Night" was seen on television, and still there hasn’t been a soap quite like the Daytime crime drama.
-Produced by Proctor & Gamble, "The Edge of Night" premiered in April 1956 on CBS as a live broadcast.
+It’s been nearly 30 years since "The Edge of Night" was seen on television, and still there hasn’t been a soap quite like the daytime crime drama.
+Produced by Procter & Gamble, "The Edge of Night" premiered in April 1956 on CBS as a live broadcast.
 The show was meant to be a Daytime version of the radio crime show "Perry Mason," and was even created by Irving Vendig, a writer from "Perry Mason."
 That show transitioned to Primetime the next year.

 (April 2, 1956 – December 28, 1984)